 Known as "Lonesome Charley" by his peers, Reynolds served as a guide for the 7th Cavalry during its Dakota years, 1873-1876.
 Born March 20,1842, at Stevensburg, Kentucky, Reynolds attended Abingdon College, Illinois, for three years.
 In the spring of 1860 he left for the Colorado gold fields.

 At the beginning of the Civil War he enlisted in Company E, 10th Kansas Infantry, serving in Missouri and Kansas on escort duty on the Santa Fe Trail.
-He engaged in the Battle of Prairie Grove.
-He was mustered out on August 19, 1864 at Fort Leavenworth.After the war, he first engaged in an unsuccessful trading venture in New Mexico.
-He returned to Atcheson, Kansas, in 1865, and then hunted buffalo on the Republican River for a few years.
-Later he traveled to the upper Missouri region to trap and hunt.
+He engaged in the Battle of Prairie Grove, Arkansas in December, 1862.
+He was mustered out on August 19, 1864, at Fort Leavenworth.After the war, he first engaged in an unsuccessful trading venture in New Mexico, before returning to Atcheson, Kansas, in 1865.
+Reynolds then hunted buffalo on the Republican River for a few years, and later traveled to the upper Missouri region to trap and hunt.

 Later that winter, Reynolds overheard Lakota warrior Rain-in-the-Face boast of the murder at Standing Rock Agency.
 Reynolds reported the boast at Fort Abraham Lincoln.
 A detachment led by Captains George Yates and Tom Custer responded to Standing Rock where Reynolds identified Rain-in-the-Face, who was apprehended and incarcerated.

 He served with the Black Hills Expedition in 1874 in which gold was confirmed and led to the Black Hills gold rush.
 Custer sent Reynolds 150 miles through Indian country to report the news at Fort Laramie.